IACP Best Student Paper Award

 AnnouncementDescriptionPast Recipients

-The International Association for China Planning (IACP) is pleased to announce the 2023 IACP Best Student Paper Award competition.
-This competition provides an award to a student who presents the best paper at the 17th IACP conference which will take place in Tianjin, China, June 28-July 2, 2023.
+The International Association for China Planning (IACP) is pleased to announce the 2024 IACP Best Student Paper Award competition.
+This competition will award a student who presents the best paper at the 18th IACP conference, which will take place in Hangzhou, China, July 5-8, 2024.

 To be eligible for this year’s award, the student must be:

-2) either the sole author or the lead author of a paper that has been accepted for presentation at the 17th IACP conference in Tianjin, China.
+2. either the sole author or the lead author of a paper that has been accepted for presentation at the 18th IACP conference in Hangzhou China;

-The paper may deal with any aspect of urban planning and does not have to deal specifically with China planning.
+3. the paper may deal with any aspect of urban planning and does not have to deal specifically with China planning;

-To be considered for this award, please e-mail a full paper in English by May 7th, 2023 to the IACP Award committee led by Jige Quan, iacpaward2023@gmail.com.
+To be considered for this award, please e-mail a full paper in English by May 5th, 2024 to the IACP Award committee led by Sylvia He, sylviahe@cuhk.edu.hk.

 All submitted papers will be evaluated by a review committee selected by the IACP Award committee.
 The result of this competition will be announced at the conference in Tianjin.
-The winner of this competition will present the paper at the conference and receive US $600 or Chinese RMB of an equivalent value.
+The winner of this competition is required to present the paper at the conference.
+The winner will receive US$600 or Chinese RMB of an equivalent value.

 Please note, submissions for this award DO NOT prohibit applicants from publishing their papers elsewhere.